Ben Casey: Home media

 On October 9, 2019, CBS Home Entertainment released the first season on DVD in 2 volume sets.

 Reception

-Due to the combination of CBS' The Beverly Hillbillies and The Dick Van Dyke Show, Ben Casey returned to its original Monday-night time slot in the fall of 1964, remaining there until its cancellation in March 1966.
-Daytime repeats of the series also aired on ABC's weekday schedule from 1965 through 1967.
+Due to the combination of The Beverly Hillbillies and The Dick Van Dyke Show, Ben Casey returned to its original Monday-night time slot in the fall of 1964, remaining there until its cancellation in March 1966.
+Daytime repeats of the series aired on ABC's weekday schedule from 1965 through 1967.